dandingdjianjiao/starter-hugo-research-group/content/authors/admin/_index.md

   - Researchers
 highlight_name: false
 ---
 Hanmin Huang is a professor of [the School of Chemistry and Materials Science in USTC](<https://scms.ustc.edu.cn/>).
 His research interests include organic synthesis oriented metal-organic chemistry, homogeneous catalysis reaction and its mechanism.
-He leads Huang Lab, which focuses mostly on inert chemical bond activation and asymmetrical catalyzing.
+He leads Huang LAB, which focuses mostly on inert chemical bond activation and asymmetrical catalyzing.